 Give as many mock exams as you can

-After you’ve spent the first half of your preparation on solidifying conceptual knowledge, the second half should primarily revolve around writing and analysing mocks.
+After you’ve spent the first half of your preparation on solidifying conceptual knowledge, the second half should primarily revolve around writing and analyzing mocks.
 The recommended number is at least 30 mocks.

 Ensure the mock exams you give are as close to the original as possible.
-IMS Get.Set.Law SimCLATS are well known for their question parity and quality.
+IMS Get.Set.Law SimCLATS is well known for its question of parity and quality.
 The 2024 test series consists of 30 proctored SimCLATS accompanied by detailed video solutions.
 30 more mock tests are also included to help you prep for other law entrance tests.

 You can check out the IMS GSL test series for CLAT here.